Brief History of Jamaica

 It has been estimated that more than 1 million people were enslaved and were transported directly from Africa to Jamaica during this time.
 Some were then re-exported to other islands and America.
 The Akan, Ga, and Adangbe from the north-western coastal region, the Gold Coast (modern Ghana) dominated the slave trade to the island until the late 1770’s slaves were imported from other parts of Africa.
 Igbos from the Bight of Biafra (southern Nigeria) and Kongos from Central Africa.

 Maroon and slave rebellions made keeping control difficult for the English, the maroon communities grew, and many escaped slaves continued to join them.
 There were a number of maroon communities, but two main groups emerged, the Leeward Maroons in the south central, area of the island and the Windward Maroons in the north and northeast.
+Queen Nanny being remembered today as one of the great leaders of the rebellions.
 They were highly skilled ‘guerrilla’ fighters, with superior knowledge of the terrain, and carried out relentless ambushing campaigns, mostly successful, which eventually forced the English in 1739, to grant autonomy (the right of self-government-The Maroons were given their freedom and land.
 They were to govern themselves, and in return support the British authorities in capturing runaways from the plantations), ending the First Maroon War

 The Second Maroon War started in July 1795, when maroon community of Trelawny Town (now Flagstaff) revolted against indignities and injustice they still suffered by the authorities.
 The British flogged a Trelawny Town Maroon in Montego Bay for stealing.
 The Maroons, were finally defeated when British imported bloodhounds and Amerindians to track them down.